stephsuber/renci-website/src/content/news/features/2017/08/02_brain-i-project-uses-renci-cyberinfrastructure-called-helx-to-manage-brain-microscopy-images/index.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>“When you put a GPU in a server it’s about 20 times faster than a typical computing cluster without GPU nodes for certain types of computations,” said Erik Scott, a RENCI senior research software developer.
-“That is why so many clusters today include GPU nodes.”</p>
+<p>"When you put a GPU in a server it's about 20 times faster than a typical computing cluster without GPU nodes for certain types of computations," said Erik Scott, a RENCI senior research software developer.
+"That is why so many clusters today include GPU nodes."</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->